AnneH20/UnityTutorial/README.md

 Much like Flappy Bird, use the spacebar to move the dog (Jill) between the green pipes.
 Be careful not to hit them or your game is over!

+For a video demonstration, click here: https://youtu.be/JeZNzwzwIZY

+Note: the video quality is not that great 😬

 ## System Requirements
 1. Unity
-2. Windows or MacOS system
+2. Windows system

 ## How to Play
 1. Copy the GitHub repo
-2. Look in the files for an .exe file or similar
+2. Look in the files for an .exe file
 3. Run the executable